- Home

 Check-ups will become less frequent if you have no further problems.
 Between appointments, let your doctor know immediately of any symptoms or health problems.

-Unfortunately, pancreatic cancer is difficult to treat and it often does come back after treatment.
+Unfortunately, pancreatic cancer is difficult to treat and it may come back after treatment.
 This is known as a recurrence.
 Most of the time, surgery is not an option if you have a recurrence.
 Your doctors may recommend other types of treatment with the aim of reducing symptoms and improving quality of life.
-We describe some of these treatments here.

 You may also be able to get new treatments by joining a clinical trial.